LeonKolyang/paigeant/guides/README.md

 # Paigeant Workflow Guides

-Practical examples showing how to implement workflow patterns with paigeant.
+Examples showing how to implement workflow patterns with paigeant.

 ## Example Scripts